 For almost a century, scientists have been investigating the electrical characteristics of the brain and the nervous system in order to achieve a better understanding of their mechanisms and to find cures for pathological conditions.
 Despite the fact that today’s advancements in surgical techniques, research, and medical imaging have improved our ability to treat brain disorders, our knowledge of the brain and its functions is still limited.
 The reasons are manifold, and they are all related to the structural and functional brain complexity that is the result of millennia of evolution.
 The difficulty in understanding the brain derives from the fact that its properties and the way it processes information depend on how billions of neurons are arranged, connected and how electrical signals are transferred.
 Furthermore, the fact that functional and physical connectivity of different brains are rarely the same, even within the same species, makes investigating brain mechanisms even more challenging.
 One main reason why it is so arduous to understand brain mechanisms is our inability to record from large numbers of neurons simultaneously to investigate how the network functions.

-For many years, researchers have used electrophysiology experimental setups to investigate the electrical and functional behavior of brain regions and large neuronal populations.
+For many years, researchers have designed electrophysiology experiments to investigate the electrical and functional behavior of brain regions and large neuronal populations.
 Their objective was to shed some light on the intricacy of neuronal connectivity and information propagation in the nervous system.
 Such experiments can be generally divided into two categories: 1) in-vivo experiments, in which the recordings are performed on live subjects; 2) in-vitro experiments, in which the electrical recordings are carried out on brain tissue, neurons or other tissue preparations grown in special cell culture incubators.

 Choosing between these two experimental categories is a difficult task and it is a trade-off between benefits and drawbacks.
 For instance, in-vivo techniques are usually more complex and expensive to implement.
 They usually require sophisticated acquisition systems and the experiments are challenging to run because they involve recording from live and behaving subjects.
 Moreover data quality and experimental results may be heavily influenced by experimental conditions or parameters not under the direct control of the investigators.
 Despite these limitations, these experiments are more complete and allow for better insights into the properties of fully functional and entire nervous systems.

-On the contrary, in-vitro experiments are easier to manage, simpler to run and to reproduce given the reduced number of variables that investigators have to deal with.
+In contrast, in-vitro experiments are easier to manage, simpler to run and to reproduce given the reduced number of variables that investigators have to deal with.
 Conversely, in-vitro models are often an over-simplified version of the nervous system regions under investigation and therefore inferences derived from such work are not always applicable to intact nervous system functions.
 One of the main advantages of in-vitro experiments is that they allow investigators to limit the number of variables to keep under control and to carry out experiments in more controlled environments.
 Given the numerous variables that play an important role in biological systems’ functions, reducing the number of experimental variables becomes of vital importance when dealing with biological samples.

 In this view, MEA technology represents a valuable compromise.
 It allows investigators to run experiments and test experimental conditions that would not be feasible to implement using traditional in-vitro or in-vivo techniques.

-New Frontiers in in-vitro Electrophysiology
+New Frontiers in In-Vitro Electrophysiology